How ‘Congressman Nobody’ got 2.2 million users on TikTok

 One minute he was eating a taco, and the next a king was reaching out to him.

-Jeff Jackson, a freshman Democrat from North Carolina, may not chair any committees or hold a position in leadership – but he’s quickly becoming one of the House’s better-known members outside of Congress, thanks to his viral videos about what goes on under the dome.
-After he was named to the Armed Services committee – unusual for a first-year member – top brass and even a monarch got in touch.
+Jeff Jackson, a freshman Democrat from North Carolina, may not chair any committees or hold a position in leadership – but he’s quickly becoming one of the U.S. House’s better-known members outside of Congress, thanks to his viral videos about what goes on under the dome.
+After he was named to the Committee on Armed Services – unusual for a first-year member – top brass and even a monarch got in touch.

 Since being sworn in, the major in the Army National Guard and dad of three has gotten a crash course on many topics.
 Quantum computing.
 Taiwan’s “porcupine” strategy of defense.
 The House rule against calling people things like “little bugger” on the floor, even though members say much worse on TV.